 The idea of selling these precious items can be infuriating, causing more strife in an already intense situation.
 When faced with the possibility of selling high-value assets, it’s best to consult with a Florida divorce attorney who is well versed in the division of art and antique assets.
 During a divorce, these assets are appraised and then sold, then the money split between the two parties.

 The following can be done to help prepare you for a divorce involving art and antiques:

 Planning Before the Divorce

 If you’re the party who is going to file for divorce, then it’s a good idea to start making plans for your art and antiques beforehand.
-High net worth divorces are normally very complex, so you need develop a strategy to put yourself in the best position before division of your property begins.
+High net worth divorces are normally very complex, so you need to develop a strategy to put yourself in the best position before the division of your property begins.
 It’s a good idea to do this even if you’re not sure you want to divorce yet.